anilalala/WooCommerce-Tracking/README.md

 ### Installation

 * Download the project to your WordPress plugins folder
-* Activate it in the Plugins section in Wordpress Admin menu.
+* Activate it in the Plugins section in Wordpress Admin menu
-* Go to Flexie Tracking section in Wordpress Admin menu.
+* Go to Flexie Tracking section in Wordpress Admin menu

 ---